hyojeong-son/hyojeong-son.github.io/index.md

 <a id="mentorship"></a>

 🧩 Washington Experimental Mathematics Lab (Spring 2024)
-Mentored undergraduates on projects involving voting data, map analysis, and ecological inference in the Yakima Valley area.
+-Mentored undergraduates on projects involving voting data, map analysis, and ecological inference in the Yakima Valley area.

 🧩 Graduate Student-Led Reading Program, WashU (Spring 2020)
-Organized and led a reading group for math undergraduates, focusing on sandpiles.
+-Organized and led a reading group for math undergraduates, focusing on sandpiles.

 ---